Energy management: Production planning and control

-Usually, production is the area with the largest energy consumption within an organization.
+Production is typically the area with the largest energy consumption within an organization.
 Therefore, also the production planning and control becomes very important.
 It deals with the operational, temporal, quantitative and spatial planning, control and management of all processes that are necessary in the production of goods and commodities.
 The "production planner" should plan the production processes so that they operate in an energy efficient way.
-For example, strong power consumer can be moved into the night time.
+For example, a strong power consumer can be moved into the night time.
 Peaks should be avoided for the benefit of a unified load profile.

 The impending changes in the structure of energy production require an increasing demand for storage capacity.
-The Production planning and control has to deal with the problem of limited storability of energy.
-In principle there is the possibility to store energy electrically, mechanically or chemically.
+The production planning and control has to deal with the problem of limited storability of energy.
+In principle there is the possibility to store energy electrically, mechanically, or chemically.
 Another trend-setting technology is lithium-based electrochemical storage, which can be used in electric vehicles or as an option to control the power grid.
 The German Federal Ministry of Economics and Technology realized the significance of this topic and established an initiative with the aim to promote technological breakthroughs and support the rapid introduction of new energy storage.